Nominations will be evaluated by a committee of distinguished faculty, including past winners of the Associates Award

 - Currency in the field reflected in course content and evidence-based instructional practices

 - Teaching strategies that encourage active student participation in the teaching-learning process

 - Some examples are active learning strategies; innovative uses of technology/multimedia that enhance student learning; engagement with students outside of class/office hours; practices that encourage student questions, student-to-student teaching or peer-review; etc.

 - Incorporation of teaching practices that foster equitable and inclusive educational experiences

 The committee will also be evaluating nominations based on evidence of one or more of the following:

 - Exceptional effort in providing enriched learning experiences

 - Some examples are exposing students to eminent leaders in the field, field trips, or immersion experiences; engaging students in theory development, experimentation, replication studies, or unsolved problems in the field; industry-based class projects or expositions; participation in public service or policy development; student-community partnerships; class projects that address societal barriers and increase access to opportunities; etc.

 - A pattern of significant impact on student development and outcomes, as measured by the discipline

 - Some examples are student licensing exam performance; student award and grant winners; student publications or presentations; student placement in highly sought after internships, expositions, artistic performances, graduate programs, jobs, etc.

 - Engaging students in scholarship, particularly in programs where this opportunity is relatively rare

-- Leadership in the enhancement of teaching excellence within the department, school, or university
+- Leadership in teaching development of colleagues that enhances teaching excellence within the department, school, or university